MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-qir.md

 qis.cx(a, b)
 ```

 You can use the function you defined above together with the `bitcode()` function from PyQIR to generate a resource estimation job.
 You can also pass Resource Estimator specific arguments.
 This example uses `errorBudget` to set the error rate to 5%.
-(For more information about the pre-defined target parameters, see [Input parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator#input-parameters)).
+For more information about the target parameters, see [Target parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).

 ```python
 job = resource_estimation_job_from_qir(provider, module.bitcode(), errorBudget=0.05)